A concrete construction of a topological operator in factorization algebras

 We compute $\hbar\delta(Q_0*H_{-t,t}(n))$.

 Here we used $\delta(P_u^{*(n-1)}*Q_u^\star)=0$.
 Substituting $P_{u}^{*(n-1)}-P_{c}^{*(n-1)}=\Delta_{\rm BV}^{\rm q}\tilde{H}_{c,u}(n-1)$,

-In the second term of the right hand side, $Q(x)Q(x-u)$ is just a number\footnote{These trivially act for the scalar field $\Phi\in C^\infty(\mathbb{R})$}, so this term is trivial in cohomology.
+In the second term of the right hand side, $Q(x)Q(x-u)$ is just a number\footnote{These trivially act for the scalar field $\Phi\in C^\infty(\mathbb{R})$}, thus this term is trivial in cohomology.
 It remains to show that